lmottasin/laravel-service-container-knowlegese-base/readme.md

 ---

-## 📄 License
+## License

 This knowledge base is open-sourced under the [MIT License](LICENSE).

 ---

-**⭐ Pro Tip:** Bookmark this page!
-The Service Container is one of Laravel's most powerful features, and mastering it will significantly improve your architecture skills.
+**Final Pro Tip:** Understanding the Service Container separates junior Laravel developers from senior ones.
+Master it, and you'll write cleaner, more testable, and more maintainable code!

-**Happy coding! 🎉**
+**Happy coding!**